skypilot-org/skypilot/docs/source/reference/interactive-nodes.rst

-Because Sky exposes SSH access to interactive nodes, this means they can also be used with tools such as `VSCode Remote <https://code.visualstudio.com/docs/remote/remote-overview>`_.
+Because Sky exposes SSH access to interactive nodes, this means they can also be used with tools such as `Visual Studio Code Remote <https://code.visualstudio.com/docs/remote/remote-overview>`_.

 Interactive nodes can be started and stopped like any other cluster: